Dp and other minimalities: Dp-minimal expansions of divisible archimedean groups

 \subsection{Weakly o-minimal non-valuational structures}

 Suppose that $(M,+,<)$ is a divisible ordered abelian group and $\sM$ is a weakly o-minimal non-valuational expansion of $(M,+,<)$.
-Let $\overline{M}$ be the collection of all nonempty bounded above $\sM$-definable cuts in $M$.
+Let $\overline{M}$ be the collection of all nonempty $\sM$-definable cuts in $M$ which are bounded above.
 (Recall our convention that every cut in $M$ either does not have a supremum or is of the form $(-\infty,a]$ for some $a \in M$).
 Let $\pmb{\Sa M}$ be the structure on $\overline{M}$ with an $n$-ary predicate defining the closure in $\overline{M}^n$ of every $\mathscr{M}$-definable subset of $M^n$.
 The natural addition on cuts makes $\pmb{\sM}$ an expansion of an divisible ordered abelian group.
 The completion $\pmb{\sM}$ is studied in \cite{Wencel1, Wencel, Keren-thesis}.
 The expansion $(\pmb{\sM},M)$ of $\pmb{\sM}$ by a unary predicate defining $M$ is studied in \cite{BaHa-a}.

 \begin{Fact} The completion $\pmb{\Sa M}$ is o-minimal, $(\pmb{\Sa M},M)$ is a dense pair, and the structure induced on $M$ by $(\pmb{\sM},M)$ is interdefinable with $\sM$. \end{Fact}

 The first claim of Fact~\ref{fact:dense-pair} is shown in \cite{Keren-thesis}.
 The other claims follow from \cite{BaHa-a}.
 It is not explicitly shown in \cite{BaHa-a} that $(\pmb{\Sa M},M)$ is $\nip$, but this follows immediately from the results of that paper and \cite{ChSi-externally}.